greenfieldXLB/TravelPlanner/README.md

 npm install

 - Database
-Install MongoDB (or brew install MongoDB) and start the Mongo service with MongoD
+Install MongoDB (or brew install MongoDB) and start the Mongo service with Mongod

 - Run the App
 npm start